fivanusec/Dotnet-Tutorial/AspTutorial/Readme.md

 ﻿# Asp tutorial

-As part of 100 days of code challenge I started with little chalenge learning new language and new framework.
-As a cheat I am familiar with C# already as I learned basics a long time ago so it was just a matter of remebring it.
+As part of 100 days of code challenge, I started with a little challenge learning a new language and new framework.
+As a cheat, I am familiar with C# already as I learned basics a long time ago so it was just a matter of remembering it.

 # Simple API tutorial